 The Honors in Geography program is designed for geography majors who have satisfied the criteria for eligibility as detailed below and who wish to undertake a major project that requires a significant amount of independent work.
 The year-long honors project should demonstrate a high level of expertise in, and deep engagement with, a chosen area of study; the ability to conduct independent research, an aptitude for articulate, persuasive writing, and an ability to work productively in a collaborative community.

 By completing the Honors in Geography program, students graduate with a B.A. with Honors in Geography.
 Students who are enrolled in the Interdisciplinary Honors program and also complete the Honors in Geography program receive a B.A. with College Honors.
-Current UW Geography students, please note the 2020-2021 application has now closed.
-The application for 2021-2022 will become available in WIN 2021.
-For more information about Department or Interdisciplinary Honors programs, see the Honors Program website.
+For more information about Department or Interdisciplinary Honors programs, please visit the Honors Program website.

 Admission Requirements for Honors in Geography

 - Near the end of winter quarter or toward the beginning of spring quarter, geography majors of junior standing with a GPA of at least 3.5 in at least 3 UW Geography courses, and an overall GPA of 3.4, will receive an invitation to apply to the honors program.